Skip to main content

 Basic generative synthesis patches begin with horizontal and vertical ramps.
 These define 2D Cartesian coordinates in screen space.
 With motion controlled ramps, the coordinate system itself is shifted, repositioning or animating the entire resulting pattern.

 Scrolls also outputs four dedicated low frequency control voltages.
-These CVs are synchronized to the movement of the video waveforms.
+These LFOs control the movement of the video waveforms.
 Use them to animate the patch in other ways, dancing in time with Scrolls.

 Random and Journey modes conjure autonomous entities moving in screen space.
 Let your figure or pattern wander through the video world, or teleport in strobing patterns of random phases.
 In any mode, you always set the tempo.
 Even chaos can to step to the beat.